cx8058/Power.java/readme.md

 ## Step 5  - Compare One to Another

-In the `SuperHero` class, you should implement the `compareTo()` method that allows one hero to be compared to another.
+In the `Fast.SuperHero` class, you should implement the `compareTo()` method that allows one hero to be compared to another.
 You will also need to implement the appropriate interface.
-Once you are done, you will be able to sort a Collection of SuperHero objects using one of the built-in JDK implementations of sort.
+Once you are done, you will be able to sort a Collection of Fast.SuperHero objects using one of the built-in JDK implementations of sort.

-SuperHero objects should be compared by the ratio of wins to losses for that object.
+Fast.SuperHero objects should be compared by the ratio of wins to losses for that object.
 If the current object has a higher ratio, then the method should return positive.
 If the other object has a higher ratio, then the method should return negative.
 If they are equal to within one one-hundredth of a percent, then the method should return zero.

-**Deliverable 5 :** The updated `SuperHero` class that allows objects to be compared to each other and sorted.
+**Deliverable 5 :** The updated `Fast.SuperHero` class that allows objects to be compared to each other and sorted.

 ## Step 6 - Report your Results